CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/price-management/update-price-lists.md

     ![Price Approval](./media/price-approval-01.png)

-Data from a document with the "To Complete" status will be transmitted to SAP Business One through a dedicated processing procedure, detailed later in this guide.
+Data from a document with the "To Complete" status will be transmitted to SAP Business One through a dedicated processing procedure, explained in [Background Processing](#background-processing).

 ## Reversing Price Changes